exercism/v3/languages/fsharp/exercises/concept/strings/.docs/instructions.md

 ### 2. Get log level from a log line

-Implement a function to return a log line's log level, which should be returned in lowercase:
+Implement the `logLevel` function to return a log line's log level, which should be returned in lowercase:

 ```fsharp
 logLevel "[ERROR]: Invalid operation"